 Villages in the Upper Sepik Regions are very spread out so travelling takes time and requires a lot of fuel to reach.
 Also, water levels at various times of the year result in some villages being inaccessible.
 Your guide will discuss any required change of itinerary plans and discuss alternative ideas with you if this situation arises.
+So this is an outline itinerary only and you will need to be flexible to any changes at the time of your expedition.
 Your guide is from this section of the Sepik River and therefore knows the villages and the river very well.

 With the Upper Sepik expeditions, it is important understand that itineraries are only an outline draft and there will be changes required as the expedition is happening.

 Factors influencing the cost of expeditions include the fluctuation of the PNG currency, “the Kina”, the spiralling rise in inflation within PNG as well as the fact that each “Adventure Expedition” is individually planned to suit the client’s wishes and requirements.
 It is very difficult, therefore, to give actual costings until we know exactly what your requirements are.
 We do not offer a standard ‘Package Tour’.